Maria Sharapova: 2018: Return to top 25 and French Open quarterfinal

 Sharapova was set to play the Birmingham Classic but withdrew to fully recover ahead of Wimbledon.
 Sharapova played two exhibition matches, losing her debut to Greece's Maria Sakkari but defeating Natalia Vikhlyantseva.
 Sharapova exited Wimbledon with a three set lost to Vitalia Diatchenko despite being up a set and serving for the match.
 This marked her worst Grand Slam result since the 2010 Australian Open and her first ever opening round loss at Wimbledon.
 Sharapova was set to play at the Silicon Valley Classic but withdrew due to a change in her schedule.
 Sharapova played at the Rogers Cup and recorded straight sets wins over Sesil Karatantcheva and Daria Kasatkina.
-Sharapova fell in the third round with a straight sets loss to world No. 6, Caroline Garcia.
+Sharapova lost in the third round to world No. 6, Caroline Garcia, in straight sets.
 Sharapova was set to play at the Western & Southern Open but withdrew before the tournament started.
-Sharapova began her US Open campaign in the opening round, with a straight set win over Patty Schnyder.
+Sharapova began her US Open campaign in the opening round, with a straight sets win over Patty Schnyder.
 Sharapova continued her run with straight set wins over Sorana Cîrstea and Jeļena Ostapenko.
 In the fourth round, Sharapova's run ended with a straight sets loss to Carla Suárez Navarro.
 This marked the first time Sharapova had lost in the night session at Arthur Ashe Stadium, previously having a 22–0 record.
 Sharapova ended her season with withdraws at the China Open, Tianjin Open and Kremlin Cup with a right shoulder injury.
 Sharapova ended the season ranked 29.